openmrs/openmrs-esm-core/docs/getting_started/prerequisites.md

 # Prerequisites

-Before developing OpenMRS Microfrontends, you should be familiar with the following technologies.
+Before developing OpenMRS Frontend 3.0, you should be familiar with the following technologies.

 ## Javascript